davrandom/idhoa/README.md

     * Flags
-        1. MUTESPKRS - tries to put to zero the smallest coefficients (at the moment if smaller than 3*10e-4).
+        1. mute_small_coeffs - tries to put to zero the smallest coefficients (at the moment if smaller than 3*10e-4).
 Pros: This can help to mute some misplaced spekers that are not usefully contributing to the decoding.
 Cons: time consuming because it runs serveral times the minimization algorithm.
 (TBD: write a note on the exit strategy from the loop)

-        2. AUTOREM - removes the sampling points (over the sphere) that are too far from the loudspeakers.
+        2. autoexclude_regions_with_no_spkrs_binary - removes the sampling points (over the sphere) that are too far from the loudspeakers.
 Use this flag ONLY if you layout is not fully spherical but has some areas where there are no louspeakers.
 Pros: The algorithm doesn't try to optimize in regions where there are no loudspeakers.
 This is good because otherwise the existing loudspeakers will have to try to compensate for the missing ones.
 Cons: ?.
 It's a binary mask.

-        3. PREFHOM - means "Prefere Homogeneous", if true tries to smooth the differences between the coefficients.
+        3. prefer_homogeneous_coeffs - means "Prefere Homogeneous", if true tries to smooth the differences between the coefficients.
 Pros: Cons:

-        4. WFRONT - gives priority to the front in optimizing the objective function
+        4. prefer_front - gives priority to the front in optimizing the objective function

-        5. WPLANE - gives priority to the horizontal plane in optimizing the objective function
+        5. prefer_horiz_plane - gives priority to the horizontal plane in optimizing the objective function

-        6. WBIN - you can implement a "binary mask" to remove unused areas of the sphere.
-This in principle can be done automatically just by using AUTOREM
+        6. exclude_with_theta_binary_mask - you can implement a "binary mask" to remove unused areas of the sphere.
+This in principle can be done automatically just by using autoexclude_regions_with_no_spkrs_binary

-        7. WAUTOREM - performs almost the same operation that AUOTREM does but using weights into the objective function.
+        7. autoexclude_regions_with_no_spkrs_smooth - performs almost the same operation that AUOTREM does but using weights into the objective function.
 This way -if you modify the weight coefficients in "function" inside functions.py- you can adjust the weight that you give to the missing area (does this have any advantage? maybe).
-If you just want to remove the uncovered area then it's faster to use AUTOREM.
+If you just want to remove the uncovered area then it's faster to use autoexclude_regions_with_no_spkrs_binary.

+        8. match_symmetric_spkrs - will match symmetric speakers speeding up the minimization process and giving symetric coefficients to symetric speakers.

+        9. match_tolerance - tolerance for match_symmetric_spkrs

 2. Then you might want to have a look at the most important parts of the main.py The most important part is the MINIMIZATION section.
-* a "while" loop repeats the minimization process until some condition is met (this if AUTOREM flag is true).
+* a "while" loop repeats the minimization process until some condition is met (this if autoexclude_regions_with_no_spkrs_binary flag is true).
 Why?
-Because AUTOREM tries to set to zero small coefficients after the minimization process.
+Because autoexclude_regions_with_no_spkrs_binary tries to set to zero small coefficients after the minimization process.
 Then we perform the minimization another time, to be sure that the other coefficients adjust to the new added constraint ... and maybe some other coefficient will become small enough to be neglected.
 * inside the loop the real minimization is performed.
     * First the nlopt algorithm is chosen.
 Several choices are possible ([have a look at this](http://ab-initio.mit.edu/wiki/index.php/NLopt_Algorithms)).
 I choose the LN\_SBPLX because it is both fast and accurate for the purpose.
 Note that you might want to change the exit condition of the a) while loop accordingly to the characteristics of your algorithm.
     Then you ask nlopt to minimize the objective function called "function" (defined in functions.py), and some parameters are set (just follow the [instructions](http://ab-initio.mit.edu/wiki/index.php/NLopt_Python_Reference))